Bira/octopus-carnival/_drafts/wir-mm-4e-human.md

 ## The Lore

-Like in pretty much every edition of D&D, humans are as being a very diverse lot.
+Like in pretty much every edition of D&D, humans are described as being a very diverse lot.
 4e goes a bit beyond this traditional description, though, and ascribes a few extra traits to them.

 These mostly come from looking at humanity from the perspective of the other
 races: humans are incredibly ambitious and intense, always aiming to achieve